leburnett/reiser-documentation/Ephys/ephys_nested_rf.md

 <br>
 ### P2 protocol (July 2025 - Sep 2025) - T4/T5 experiments - SUMMER

-- Area of arena presented: [30 x 30 pixels area]
+- Area of arena presented: [30 x 30 pixel area]
+The 6 x 6 pixel flashes are presented in a 33 x 33 pixel square area - larger than the 30 x 30 pixel square area for the 4 x 4 pixel flashes - to get an even number of flashes on a 50% overlapping grid.
 - Background intensity: (4/15) - gs_val = 4.
 - Number of repetitions: 3
 - Only ONE contrast - either ON (15/15) or OFF (0/15)